 This sheet talks about some of the general exposures present in veterinary work settings and outlines some resources available to help create a safe work environment.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information should not take the place of medical care and advice from your healthcare providers.

 What types of hazards might be at my workplace?

 In general, work place hazards that veterinarians (vets) and veterinary technicians (vet techs) might face could include:

 - anesthesia and waste gases